ISGEE/io4/seriousGames.md

 * Instructions

-- Please click on the games in the side menu to see the review profile of each game
+- Please click on the games in the Table of Contents below to see the review profile of each serious game